Infant & Toddler Programs

 During this stage of development, children are full of energy and eager to learn.
 Because of their inquisitive nature, the children are introduced to “circle time” where they gather on a daily basis to sing songs, listen to stories, learn Spanish, begin basic lessons including weather, letters of the alphabet and numbers.
 As a bonus, the YMCA also teaches toddlers simple sign language.
 Through this process, toddlers are enabled to further develop their language skills and learn basic concepts.

-Only at Central Family YMCA
+- Central Family YMCA